FIWARE/tutorials.IoT-over-MQTT/README.md

 This tutorial uses introduces the use of the MQTT protocol across IoT devices connecting to FIWARE.
-The [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) IoT Agent created in the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent) is reconfigured to communicate with a set of dummy IoT devices using MQTT
+The [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) IoT Agent created in the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent) is reconfigured to communicate with a set of dummy IoT devices using MQTT via a [Mosquitto](https://mosquitto.org/) message broker

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](http://fiware.github.io/tutorials.IoT-Agent/)